- Course Number:

 - Special Fee:

-Course DescriptionCovers safety, welding technique, and qualification procedures in compliance with AWS D1.1 structural test.
-Department permission required.
+Course DescriptionCovers safety, welding technique, and qualification procedures in compliance with AWS D1.1 Structural Welding Test with the E7018 electrode.
+Prerequisites: Department permission required.
 Audit available.

 Addendum to Course Description

 This is a outcome based course utilizing a lecture/lab format.
 This course includes classroom discussions, videotapes, and lab demonstrations covering technical skills.
 Course outcomes will include; theoretical concepts, lay out, fabrication, welding, oxy-fuel cutting and safety.